techservicesillinois/awscli-login/docs/readme/body.rst

 the test profile and do an s3 ls in that profile.
 You're now logged into both profiles simultaneously and can switch between them by issuing awsprofile commands.
-Additionally, you can run awsprofile without any profile name to clear $AWS_PROFILE if you want to make sure no active profile is selected.
+Additionally, you can run awsprofile without any profile name to clear $AWS_PROFILE.

 Advanced Configuration
 ======================